stirleng/stirleng.github.io/project.md

-I applied machine learning techniques to investigate the associations between weather conditions and wildfires in Riverside County, CA. Below is my report.
+I applied machine learning techniques to investigate the associations between weather conditions and wildfires in Riverside County, California.
+Below is my report.

 ***